Ken & Zivile

 Have a healthier lifestyle

-Sailing experience: My sailing experience is absolutely minimal - about 5 years ago I took Basic Keelboat sailing classes for a couple of weekends and sometimes I would join Ken and our friends for sailing races, although I always found that stressful and not as much enjoyable as relaxed sailing…
+Sailing experience: My sailing experience is absolutely minimal - in 2013 I took Basic Keelboat sailing classes for a couple of weekends and sometimes I would join Ken and our friends for sailing races, although I always found that stressful and not as much enjoyable as relaxed sailing…